Learning From Home/Remote Learning

-There is a further page of Online Learning resources, updated for January 2021, at the bottom of this page as well as our school Facebook page.
+There is a further page of Online Learning resources, which is updated regularly, at the bottom of this page as well as our school Facebook page.

 We are all aware of the difficulties with managing screen time - please see the guide below for tips on how to help everyone spend less time in front of the screen.

 Phonics for EYFS and KS1 is really important.
 See a video here about how to pronounce all of the sounds!
-We can recommend the CBeebies show Alphablocks, who model correct phoneme pronunciation and great segmenting and blending for early reading!
+You can also access phonic reading books at home via Bug Club.
+We recommend the CBeebies show Alphablocks, who model correct phoneme pronunciation and great segmenting and blending for early reading!

 Reading at home